sourcefrog/cargo-mutants/README.md

 * Opt-in annotations to disable mutation of some methods or to explain how to mutate them usefully.

 * Cause no changes to the release build.
+(Concretely, cargo-mutants doesn't change the original source tree, and doesn't require that the user make any changes, so the chance of it causing any breakage should be low.)

 * Rust only, Cargo only.